projectatomic/ContainerApplicationGenericLabels/README.md

 If you would like to see additional names and desciptions added please open issues and send pull requests to update this readme.

-We are looking at two types of data here.
+The follwing types of data are being considered:

 1. Labels used to describe how to use the application/image